Premiere October 8, 1969 (Mannheim Film Festival) — 88 minutes, black & white, 35mm, aspect ratio 1.33:1 — Drama

 Original Video Release (Used for This Review)

-Wellspring, in cooperation with the Rainer Werner Fassbinder Foundation, has has created a pristine transfer from a restored print, personally supervised by filmmakers Wim Wenders and Juliane Lorenz.
+Wellspring, in cooperation with the Rainer Werner Fassbinder Foundation, has created a pristine transfer from a restored print, personally supervised by filmmakers Wim Wenders and Juliane Lorenz.

 - Original theatrical release aspect ratio of 1.33:1